 Deerfield is a very small town located in the state of Ohio.
 With a population of 2,881 people and just one neighborhood, Deerfield is the 392nd largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, Deerfield is generally considered to be a blue-collar town.
-36.32% of the Deerfield workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Deerfield is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Deerfield who work in office and administrative support (12.01%), management occupations (11.19%), and sales jobs (10.96%).
+Deerfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Deerfield is a town of sales and office workers, construction workers and builders, and professionals.
+There are especially a lot of people living in Deerfield who work in office and administrative support (16.09%), sales jobs (11.25%), and management occupations (8.23%).

 Being a small town, Deerfield does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Deerfield with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.12% of adults in Deerfield have a bachelor's degree or advanced degree.
+The percentage of people in Deerfield with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.71% of people over 25 have a bachelor's degree or advanced degree.

 The people who call Deerfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Deerfield residents report their race to be White.
 Important ancestries of people in Deerfield include German, Irish, English, Italian, and French.